11 Herding Dog Breeds You Should Know

 Collies are intelligent, playful, and affectionate dogs that enjoy being with people.
 They are good with kids and other pets.
 They are also good with older people because of their gentle nature.

-But they need lots of physical activities like running, jumping, and fetching balls.
+But they need many physical activities like running, jumping, and fetching balls.
 Also, they require regular grooming.
 Because of their thick coat, you should brush them regularly.

 Though they can be stubborn sometimes, they become disciplined with proper training.
 Avoid harshly training them because they love to be prepared with so much love.